Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Kentucky has combined with its opponents to score more than 49 points in all three games this season.
+- Kentucky and its opponents have gone over the current 48.5-point total in all three games this season.

-- The two teams combine to average 62.3 points per game, 13.3 more than the over/under in this contest.
+- Saturday's total is 13.8 points lower than the two team's combined 62.3 points per game average.

-- These two squads combine to surrender 39.3 points per game, 9.7 fewer than this contest's over/under.
+- The 39.3 combined points per game that these two squads have allowed this season are 9.2 fewer than the 48.5 over/under in this contest.

-- The Wildcats and their opponents have scored an average of 53.0 points per game in 2021, 4.0 more than Saturday's total.
+- Wildcats games this season feature an average total of 53.0 points, a number 4.5 points higher than Saturday's over/under.

-- The 49-point total for this game is 3.0 points below the 52.0 points per game average total in Gamecocks games this season.
+- The 52.0 PPG average total in Gamecocks games this season is 3.5 points more than this game's over/under.

 Kentucky Stats and Trends

-- Kentucky has two wins against the spread in three games this year.
+- So far this season Kentucky has two wins against the spread.

-- This season, the Wildcats have two ATS wins in three games as a favorite of 5.5 points or more.
+- The Wildcats have covered the spread twice this season when favored by 5 points or more (in three chances).

-- Kentucky's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Kentucky's games this year have gone over the point total two times in three opportunities (66.7%).

-- When Kentucky scores more than 19.0 points, it is 2-1 against the spread and 3-0 overall.
+- Kentucky is 2-1 against the spread and 3-0 overall this season when the team records more than 19.0 points.

-- Kentucky is 2-1 against the spread and 3-0 overall when the team churns out over 287.7 yards.
+- When Kentucky churns out more than 287.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Wildcats have turned the ball over eight times this season, one more turnover than the Gamecocks have forced (7).